autonomys/autonomys-agent-template/README.md

 - **Structured outputs**: Return consistent data structures from your tools

 To create your own tools:

 1. Define a function that returns a `DynamicStructuredTool` instance
 2. Specify the tool's name, description, and parameter schema
 3. Implement the functionality in the `func` property
-4. Import and register your tools in `index.ts` under the appropriate agent
+4. Import and register your tools in `agent.ts`
 5. Install dependencies with `yarn add <necessary-packages>`

 ### Example Tool Implementation